Management consulting vs strategy consulting. What's the difference?

 Typically, both management consulting and strategy consulting also involve finance, risk management, and human resources skills.
 Besides those people, skills are also critical.
 This is because each task that a consultant has involves people or systems that are responsible for that.
 Communication is essential and talking with the client’s managers or employees is going to be part of your central focus.
 You do not want to be unfair or unjust.

-What questions does it answer?
+What questions does a management consultant answer?

 Management consulting focuses on the various functions that an organization performs.
 Usually, the question that the consultants ask is if the systems are working effectively.
 The next step is to find out how to increase efficiency as soon as possible.